ASLeonard/pangenome_summer_school/Practicals.md

 gfatools bubble pangenome/bovines.gfa
 ```

----

-Since this graph is not too complicated, it should be relatively easy to load and explore in bandage.
-Take a look around the graph and see which regions look "tangled" or very simple.

----

 We can also retrace the paths each assembly should take through the graph, again with minigraph
 ```
 for i in HER BSW OBV SIM NEL WIS